Introductory classical dynamics

 $$ \Delta Q = \int_\Lambda T~dS $$

-As temperature is a statistical measure of itself, the second law predicts that it is probabilistically likely entropy will increase in a closed system.
+As temperature is a statistical measure of itself, the second law predicts that it is probabilistically most likely that entropy will increase in a closed system.
 This prevents processes from being reversible; a cup falling off a table is unlikely to return back to the top of the table.
+In fact, the likelihood of a falling cup returning to the table is so, so low that in any non-astronomical timespan, it will essentially never occur.

 Back to home